vmware/versatile-data-kit/CONTRIBUTING.md

 ## Submit a pull request
 - All changes must be submitted to the main branch using pull requests.
-- Any changes must go on a feature branch or on a fork.
+- Any change must go on a feature branch or on a fork.
 - Pipeline must pass before merging.
 - Code commits must be broken down into small self-contained units.
 - Commit messages must follow the template in [git-commit-template.txt](https://github.com/vmware/versatile-data-kit/blob/main/support/git-commit-template.txt).
 See [How to Write a Git Commit Message](https://chris.beams.io/posts/git-commit) as a guideline to write commit messages.
-- The change must abide by the [Versatile Data Kit Coding Standard]((https://github.com/vmware/versatile-data-kit/wiki/Coding-Standard)).
+- The change must abide by the [Versatile Data Kit Coding Standard](https://github.com/vmware/versatile-data-kit/wiki/Coding-Standard).
 - Each change is a subject to two code reviews and approvals before it is merged.

 We prefer to maintain a straight branch history by rebasing before merging.
 Fast-forward merges should not create merge conflicts.